LSU suspends head men’s basketball coach Will Wade

-Tenth-ranked LSU is in the midst of one of the more successful seasons in program history and can guarantee at least a share of the SEC regular season title with a victory Saturday over Vanderbilt.
+“Recent media reports regarding coach Will Wade are without question concerning to all of us,” the joint statement said.
+“As such, we and university officials have taken deliberate and purposeful steps to fairly assess and adequately address this situation. ...
+We are closely coordinating with the NCAA with every step.
+They have our full cooperation and we will continue to report to them all facts and information on this matter.”

-A Yahoo report on Thursday included excerpts of a wire-tapped phone conversation with Christian Dawkins, who is one of several people convicted in October of conspiracy to commit wire fraud for funneling illegal payments to families of recruits to Louisville, Kansas and North Carolina State.
-Dawkins also is a defendant in a federal bribery case scheduled for trial scheduled for April 22.
+A Yahoo report on Thursday included excerpts of a phone call in which Wade spoke with Christian Dawkins, who is one of several people convicted in October of conspiracy to commit wire fraud for funneling illegal payments to families of recruits to Louisville, Kansas and North Carolina State.
+Dawkins also is a defendant in a federal bribery case scheduled for trial scheduled for April 22, and Wade is expected to be called as a witness in that case.

 In the report, Wade is described expressing his frustration with an unidentified third party handling the recruitment of player referred to only as “Smart.”
 LSU has a freshman guard named Javonte Smart who is a former Louisiana high school player of the year.